ArcherSys/Manual/GLOSSARY.md

 The Operating system's official Word Processor

-## IDLE
+## XAMPP

-The Official IDE of Python
+The main web server Kernel of the ArcherVM Specification